We may earn commission from affiliate links →

 Top Things To Do In Tbilisi, Georgia

-Written by Jorge & Claudia from Couple RTW and then edited and expanded by Adam Cheshier.
+Initially written by Jorge & Claudia from Couple RTW and then edited and expanded by Adam Cheshier.

-Tbilisi is a vibrant city with 1.1 million inhabitants and although being a big city, it has a vibe of a “small” medieval town.
+Tbilisi is a vibrant city with 1.1 million inhabitants, and although being a big city, it has a vibe of a “small” medieval town.
 (Another fun Georgian city to visit is Batumi, the country’s seaside resort.)
 The city makes us feel like we are in a mystical book.

 Wander Around The Old Town

-It is very easy to “get lost” strolling the streets of Tbilisi and uncover the different styles spread through the city’s architecture, Medieval, Neoclassical, Art Nouveau, Stalin, and Modern.
+It is very easy to “get lost” strolling Tbilisi’s streets and uncover the different styles spread through the city’s architecture, Medieval, Neoclassical, Art Nouveau, Stalin, and Modern.

 Don’t forget to check out the clock tower in the old town and watch a puppet show each time the hour strikes.

 Inspect The Most Confused Building In Georgia (Maybe The World)